 And Twitter, where I spend many hours every day, is, if anything, worse.

 If Facebook is a dysfunctional community, then Twitter is Monkey Island in that community’s horrible zoo, a screeching riot of flying shit and bared fangs.
 Twitter is a chemical plant for distilling out the absolute worst elements of human existence, like some sort of highway where every driver is armed and in the throes of howling road rage and they don’t care if they die if they can take everybody else with them.

 And yet – and yet – these platforms do one thing very, very well.

 They do the one thing that traditional publishing venues cannot do.

-Facebook and Twitter (and Instagram and Snapchat and CoSo and so on) connect writers to people in an organic, viral, geometrically expanding manner that is completely impossible anywhere else.
+Facebook and Twitter (and Instagram, TikTok, YouTube, Snapchat, et al) connect creators to people in an organic, viral, geometrically expanding manner that is completely impossible anywhere else.

 Now, interacting with readers on a real time basis for hours upon hours every single goddamned day isn’t for every writer.
 It takes a certain degree of masochism to do it, see my previous comments about road rage and flying monkey shit.

 In point of fact, a lot of writers become writers because they are anti-social bastards who enjoy living on moldy fake-cheese sandwiches and sitting around all day in dirty pajamas and who tend to break out in a cold sweat when they actually have to put on pants and go outside where all the other people are.

 So real time interaction with their audience isn’t something they consider a feature.